BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 ## Multiple Strains

 The ABM also supports the option to model multiple variants of the virus.
-Each strain of the virus can have different levels of transmisibility, modelled as a multipler which is applied to the overall infectious rate.
+Each strain of the virus can have different levels of transmissibility, modelled as a multiplier which is applied to the overall infectious rate.
 Additionally, the strains can have different virulence, which is modelled by modifying the fraction of people with moderate symptoms who are hospitalised (&#966;<sub>hosp</sub>(age) ).
 Multiple simultaneous infections are not allowed *i.e.* once somebody has been infected by a virus and enters the disease cascade, they are not able to contract another variant until they recover.
 Upon recovering from the an infection, cross-immunity to other strains can be conferred upon the individual according to a cross-immunity matrix.